sudeep9/mojo/README.md

 All the examples below uses sqlite3 binary.
 However, you can use any bindings of sqlite.

-## Create databse using mojo and insert few records
+## Create database using mojo and insert few records

 ```
 rm -fR a.db